Ellana Sloan, SOC/BA '17

 - The prestigious achievement of being named a Dean's Intern burnishes a student's reputation, builds a strong personal network of industry contacts, and demonstrates proven professional experience in today's competitive job market.

-Each semester, Dean's Intern positions are posted on the School of Communication's website.
-Students fill out the applications posted there and send them to email@example.com.
+Each semester, Dean's Intern positions are posted on the School of Communication's website and in the Career Center Handshake website.
 Completed applications, which may include your resume, work samples, faculty referrals, and the application form itself, are evaluated by a faculty and staff committee.
 A select group of top candidates who most closely meet the criteria set forth by the partner organizations is sent to the host employer for further appraisal.
 The employer may contact and interview Dean's Intern candidates by phone or in person.
 The final selection is made by the employer.

 Once you have submitted your applications online, you should receive an email confirmation from Lydia Schindler, Dean's Intern Coordinator.
 You may feel free to follow up by email or phone, 202-885-2220, or simply drop by and introduce yourself in McKinley Room 215 (across from the Dean's office) to check on the progress of your application.
 Some employers contact students promptly, while others may take several weeks to follow up.
 We can often nudge them on your behalf.